 An Ultimate Beneficial Owner of a legal entity or a natural person that could be:

-- Anyone that has direct/indirect control
+- Anyone who has direct/indirect control

 - Shareholders